-Public Garden Partner: Recognized as one of the "world’s ten best gardens"*, Innisfree is a powerful icon of mid-twentieth century design.
-Over fifty years in the making, it is the work of landscape architect Lester Collins, FASLA (1914 - 1993), with important contributions by his clients, artist and teacher Walter Beck and gardener and heiress Marion Burt Beck.
-Innisfree merges the essence of Modernist ideas with traditional Chinese and Japanese garden design principles in a form that evolved through subtle handling of the landscape and slow manipulation of its ecology.
-The result is a distinctly American stroll garden — a sublime composition of rock, water, wood, and sky achieved with remarkable economy and grace.
+Recognized as one of the world’s best gardens, Innisfree is a powerful icon of mid-twentieth century design now listed on the National Register of Historic Places for exceptional significance in landscape architecture.
+Over 50 years in the making, it is largely the work of landscape architect Lester Collins, FASLA (1914 - 1993).
+Innisfree’s sweeping 185-acre site merges the essence of Modernist and Romantic ideas with traditional Chinese and Japanese garden design principles in a form that evolved through subtle handling of the landscape and slow manipulation of its ecology.
+Innisfree is a model for both environmental and economic sustainability.
+Collins developed innovative techniques that rely more on knowledge and patience than labor or capital to create gardens by working with natural ecosystems.
+In total, Innisfree is a distinctly American stroll garden: a sublime composition of rock, water, wood, and sky achieved with remarkable economy and grace.

 - This garden allows photography